 The IAFC represents the leadership of firefighters and emergency responders worldwide.
 IAFC members are the world's leading experts in firefighting, emergency medical services, terrorism response, hazardous response, natural disasters, search and rescue, and public safety legislation.
 Since 1873, the IAFC has provided a forum for its members to exchange ideas, develop professionally and uncover the latest products and services available to first responders.

-About the Volunteer Workforce Solutions National Recruitment and Retention Program (National VWS)
+About the Workforce Solutions National Recruitment and Retention Program (National WS)

 About the Volunteer and Combination Officer Section (VCOS)